Here’s a round-up of the most amazing places to visit in Alberta – to help you plan your Canada travel wishlist.

 The park covers 6,641 km² along the eastern slopes of the famous Rocky Mountains.
 In winter, tourists flock to the mountain resorts for skiing and snowboarding in the Rockies, while summertime tempts with sunny weather and spectacular weather.

 But during spring and autumn, there’s still plenty to attract visitors, and this is also a more “off the beaten path” time to visit as you’ll share the park with far fewer tourists.
-In both shoulder seasons, you can enjoy rich wildlife, epic hiking trails, and mind-blowingly pretty spots like Lake Louise and Emerald Lake.
+In both shoulder seasons, you can enjoy rich wildlife, epic hiking trails, and mind-blowingly pretty spots.
+These are some of the best times of year to visit hotspots like Lake Louise!

 Another of the most popular places to visit in Alberta is Jasper National Park.
 At 11,000 km², it’s the largest National Park in the Rockies, and covers some truly stunning sights.
 Think dramatic canyons, thundering waterfalls, and epic glaciers.